roopam-kumar/Roopam/README.md

 ## Method

-The function succeeds in removing the strings containing 'oggy' by checking for the substring through iterations.
+The function removes strings containing 'oggy' by iterating through each string in the list.